skylight-hq/skylight.digital/pages/toolkits/data_sharing_playbook/03_responding_to_data_requests.md

 ---
 layout: toolkit
-title: Responding to Data Requests
+title: Responding to data requests
 permalink: /work/toolkits/data-sharing-playbook/responding-to-data-requests
 sidenav: data_sharing_playbook
 ---

-# Responding to Data Requests
+# Responding to data requests

 Having an established protocol for responding to a request for data will save you time and effort (see [Develop a data request process](/work/toolkits/data-sharing-playbook/enabling-data-sharing#develop-a-data-request-process)).
 The following suggestions will help you respond smoothly to different types of requests.

 ## Ask key questions up front.

 Establish a process for how key questions are asked, answered, and documented.
 We’ve included a detailed list of questions to ask in the section above about [developing a request process](/work/toolkits/data-sharing-playbook/enabling-data-sharing#develop-a-data-request-process), but here are the main areas to cover:
 * What is the purpose of the request?
 * How does the requester plan to use the data?
 * Who will have access to the data?
 * What is the specific data they are requesting and what are the specific parameters?

 If the requester is planning to combine data with another dataset, this will require careful review and consideration from both teams.
 This could be a complex process and we’ve included some discussion of data linking in [Appendix B](/work/toolkits/data-sharing-playbook/appendix-b-linking-datasets).

 ## Identify the type of legal data sharing agreement you will need.

 Legal counsel will advise you on the specific type of legal agreement needed to share data.
 However, the information below can help frame productive conversations with your data-sharing partners.

 The type of agreement you will need depends on factors like:
 * Whether the data contains personally identifiable information (PII)
 * The sensitivity of the data requested
 * The type of organization requesting the data
 * How the data will be used
 * The scope and duration of the request